Tushar-Hegde/so101_control/README.md

 # SO101 Arm Control

-This repo implements inverse kinematics using ikpy the open source SO101 arm model.
+This repo implements inverse kinematics using ikpy on the open source SO101 arm model.
 It should work for any arm model so long as the URDF and amr_config are accurate and uploaded in the right directory.
 (Not tested with other models yet)

 ## Execution Flow